StochSS/Covid19_Modeling/README.md

 by importing this repositories and notebooks into StochSS Live!.

 The libraries used by StochSS Live! for simulation and analysis are a part of the [StochSS suite of software](https://github.com/StochSS).
+To install the required libraries from the requirements file, run `pip install -r requirements.txt`.

 ## Table of Contents